nair0lf32/resume/README.md

 following a nice [example/template](https://github.com/naaficodes/Portfolio_Website_ReactJS) and adapting it a bit by:

 - fixing multiple console errors and warnings
-- updated the react routing
+- updating the react routing method
-- minor changes to the styling and the layout
+- doing minor changes to the styling and the layout...

-This is a quick project to learn a bit more about react, and display a bit more about me.
+This is a quick project to learn a bit more about react (and display a bit more about me, lol)

+This is public mostly because It's served github pages